jflessau/winbot-twitter-bot/README.md

 Because Twitter does not provide us with endless data, there are some limits for interactions through twitters api.
 About 150-180 Interactions in 15 minutes (900seconds) are allowed.
 The value of **sleep** represents the amount of seconds the bot will wait, every time the **interaction_limit** is reached.

 ### interaction_limit
 Every interaction wit twitter is counted.
-Whenever the <i>interaction_limit</i> is reached, the bot will pause in order to prevent getting blocked by twitter because of exceeding limits.<br>
+Whenever the *interaction_limit* is reached, the bot will pause in order to prevent getting blocked by twitter because of exceeding limits.
 Play with this value, if you're feeling lucky.
 Reading the [rules for twitters limits](https://support.twitter.com/articles/355430) could help, though.

 ### max_follow